The Origins of 14 Commonly Used Phrases

 Blood is thicker than water

 You probably think this means you should always put family ahead of friends.
 In fact, it originally may have meant the opposite.
 The full maxim was “The blood of the covenant is thicker than the water of the womb,” with covenant referring to friendship.
 In other words, it was your friends—your blood brothers, if you will—who were with you through thick and thin.
-Here are some words that mean the total opposite of what they used to.

 Till the cows come home